kamaifinance/kamai-mobile-hackathon/SUPABASE_SETUP.md

 -- Policy: Anyone can delete profile images create policy "Anyone can delete profile images" on storage.objects for delete using (bucket_id = 'profile-images');

+-- Alternative: If you want to disable RLS completely for storage (less secure but simpler) -- alter table storage.objects disable row level security;
 ```

 ## Configuration Steps